SpeedCodeNpo/ngstarter/README.md

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/json-server-yyzhot)

 # Ng Starter
-Welcome to Speed Code Academy Training project.
+Welcome to Speed Code Academy Starter project.
-This project is the base project for "Angular Job Skill".
+This project basiccally has just a "ng new" content

 ## Angular Job Skill